kedacore/keda-docs/content/docs/2.8/operate/cluster.md

 ### Kubernetes

-KEDA is designed, tested and supported to be run on any Kubernetes cluster that runs Kubernetes v1.17.0 or above.
+KEDA is designed, tested and supported to be run on any Kubernetes cluster that runs Kubernetes v1.17.0 or above until v1.25.0 (incl).

 ### Cluster Capacity